accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 1. From the editing functions (a text editor, but it can also be a media library or any other interface that lets you enter text or define properties), enter the types of content proposed by the editor (heading, list, table, image, etc.).
 Also use the various parameters for defining accessibility information (enter the text alternative for an image, add a description to a link, etc.)
 1. Save your entries.
-1. View the generated content
+1. View the generated content:
 	- in the editing function (for example, in the text editor);
-	- in the content publication interface (for example, the publication web page).
+	- and in the content publication interface (for example, the publication web page).
-1. Check that
+1. For each piece of content in web format (HTML, CSS), check that:
+	- the information necessary for it to comply with the [RAWeb](../raweb1/index.html) (e.g. the alternative of an image, the headings levels) is preserved in the generated content;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+1. For each content item in PDF format, check that:
-	- accessibility information (e.g. alternative image, heading levels) is preserved in the generated content;
+	- the information necessary for it to comply with the [RAPDF](../rapdf1/index.html) (e.g. alternative image, title levels) is preserved in the generated content;
-	- the technology supports the accessibility information for the restructured form of the information (check that the transformation of the information is compatible with the technology, in particular to ensure that this information can be used by assistive technologies).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+1. For all content in non-web format that is not PDF, check that:
+	- the information required to comply with [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN301549 v3.2.1 is preserved in the generated content;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+1. For each piece of content displayed in a mobile application, check that:
+	- the information necessary for it to comply with RAAM (e.g. alternative image, identification of headings) is preserved in the content generated;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}